COCONUT: A coronal model with an energy decomposition strategy: Numerical results

-In Fig.~\ref{CHFullDisk}, we further compare the simulated open-field regions with the 193~\AA\ EUV images observed by SDO/AIA.
-The results show that at 130 hours of the simulation, the simulated open-field regions reproduce the observed dark areas scattered along the lower and right edges of the solar disk.
-At 260 hours, the simulated southern-hemisphere open-field region (dark patch) captures the observations, and the northern-hemisphere ``$\pi$"-shape open-field region (white) likewise captures the relative dark regions seen in the EUV image.
-At 520 hours, the simulated ``M"-shape open-field region (white patch) capture the observation, although the simulated left ``leg" is about $10~^{\circ}$ eastern than that in the observed ``M"-shape dark region.
-The simulated open-field region covering the bottom of the southern pole corresponds to the large CH near the southern pole of the observed EUV image.
-At 650 hours, the simulated open-field region (white patch) at the west limb capture the observed dark regions in the EUV image.
-The ``n"-shape dark region at the east-limb of the observed EUV image is also captured by the simulated open-field region (dark).
-There are also some observed dark regions missed in the simulated results, or otherwise opposite.
-For example, the relative dark line structure at the right-hand-side of the ``$\pi$"-shape structure in observation of April 9, 2025 is missed in simulation result, the simulated open-field region covering the northern pole is missed in observations.
-The discrepancy maybe attributed to the limitation that the resolution in bother synoptic magnetograms and the grid mesh used in this simulation, miss of reliable magnetic field observations in high-latitude region.
-The limitation of only adopting observed radial magnetic field may also lead to discrepancy between simulation and observed results.
+In Figure~\ref{CHFullDisk}, we further compare the simulated open-field regions with the 193~\AA\ EUV images observed by SDO/AIA.
+The results show that at the 130th hour in the simulation, the simulated open-field regions reproduce the observed dark areas, which are scattered along the lower and right edges of the solar disk.
+At the 260th hour, the simulated southern-hemisphere open-field region (dark patch) captures the observations, and the northern-hemisphere ``$\pi$"-shape open-field region (white) likewise captures the relative dark regions seen in the EUV image.
+At the 520th hour, the simulated ``M"-shape open-field region (white patch) captures the observation, although the simulated left ``leg" is about $10~^{\circ}$ eastern than that in the observed ``M"-shape dark region.
+The simulated open-field region, which covers the bottom of the southern pole, corresponds to the large CH near the southern pole in the observed EUV image.
+At the 650th hour, the simulated open-field region (white patch) at the west limb captures the observed dark regions in the EUV image.
+The ``n"-shape dark region at the east limb of the observed EUV image is also captured by the simulated open-field region (dark).
+There are also observed dark regions that are not captured in the simulated results, or vice versa.
+For example, the relatively dark line structure on the right-hand side of the ``$\pi$"-shape structure in the observation of April 9, 2025, is missing in the simulation result; the simulated open-field region covering the northern pole is also missing in the observations.
+The discrepancy may be attributed to the resolution limitations of both synoptic magnetograms and the grid mesh used in this simulation, as well as to a lack of reliable magnetic field observations in the high-latitude region.
+Limiting only the adopted radial magnetic field to the observed one may also lead to a discrepancy between the simulation and the observed results.